-The Natur-Tec[®] compostable injection molding resin compounds are biobased and compostable and are designed to replace conventional plastic materials for injection molded plastic applications.
-Natur-Tec[®] compostable injection molding resin compounds are manufactured using sustainable and renewable resources, per the ASTM D6866 standard and are designed to meet the requirements of international standards for compostable plastics, such as ASTM D6400 and EN 13432.
-Natur-Tec[®] compostable injection molding resin compounds can be used for injection molded plastic applications, such as cutlery, pens, hangers, containers and packaging.
-Natur-Tec[®] biobased injection molding resin compounds are made with at least 50% of biobased/renewable resource-based materials per the ASTM D6866 standard and are meant to enhance sustainability by replacing petroleum-based plastics.
-Natur-Tec[®] also produces biobased injection molding resin compounds that are not designed or intended to biodegrade but rather aid in sustainability by requiring less energy for production and by reducing dependence on petroleum as a raw material.
-Natur-Tec[®] biobased injection molding resin compounds, such as automotive components, consumer goods, electronics, medical products, furniture and packaging.
+The Natur-Tec® compostable injection molding resin compounds are biobased and compostable and are designed to replace conventional plastic materials for injection molded plastic applications.
+Natur-Tec® compostable injection molding resin compounds are manufactured using sustainable and renewable resources, per the ASTM D6866 standard and are designed to meet the requirements of international standards for compostable plastics, such as ASTM D6400 and EN 13432.
+Natur-Tec® compostable injection molding resin compounds can be used for injection molded plastic applications, such as cutlery, pens, hangers, containers and packaging.
+Natur-Tec® biobased injection molding resin compounds are made with at least 90% of biobased/renewable resource-based materials per the ASTM D6866 standard and are meant to enhance sustainability by replacing petroleum-based plastics.
+Natur-Tec® biobased injection molding resin compounds and can be used in applications, such as automotive components, consumer goods, electronics, medical products, furniture and packaging.

 Finished Products.
-Natur-Tec[®] finished products include totally biodegradable and compostable trash bags, agricultural film and other single-use disposable products, such as compostable cutlery, food and consumer goods packaging that are currently marketed under the Natur-Bag[®] or Natur-Ware[®] brands.
+Natur-Tec® finished products include totally biodegradable and compostable trash bags, agricultural film and other single-use disposable products, such as compostable cutlery and food and consumer goods packaging that are currently marketed under the Natur-Bag® or Natur-Ware® brands.

-The Natur-Bag[®] product line offers 12 different compostable trash bag sizes, from 3-gallon to 96-gallon.
+The Natur-Bag® product line offers 15 different compostable trash bag sizes, from 3-gallon to 96-gallon.
 The bags are available in various SKU configurations from retail packs that are sold to the consumer either through retail outlets or through online stores, and industrial case packs that are sold to commercial and industrial customers primarily through wholesalers and distributors.
-The Natur-Bag[®] products are manufactured from the Natur-Tec[®] flexible film resin compounds and thus are fully biodegradable and compostable.
+The Natur-Bag® products are manufactured from the Natur-Tec® flexible film resin compounds and thus are fully biodegradable and compostable.

-The Natur-Ware[®] product line consists of biobased and compostable cutlery made from the Natur-Tec[®] compostable injection molding resin compounds.
-Natur-Ware[®] cutlery can be composted along with food scraps in zero-waste programs.
+The Natur-Ware® product line consists of biobased and compostable cutlery made from the Natur-Tec® compostable injection molding resin compounds.
+Natur-Ware® cutlery can be composted along with food scraps in zero-waste programs.